Thursday, February 02, 2012

 Now for the weird part : these guys look like regular people.
 Trousers trying but failing miserably to hang onto some last vestige of a behind, hair stuck at weird angles with globs of styling gel and t-shirts advertising the latest design house for free.
 In a word –Normal– as normal as our ‘identity crisis poster-boy’ generation gets, anyway.
 Man!
 Haven’t they heard that all horrid people are required by law to resemble gargoyles so you don’t end up talking with them by day?

-Meanwhile, the aggravatingly blatant play at gaining your attention just gets more glaring.
+Meanwhile, the aggravatingly blatant play at gaining your collective attention just gets more glaring.
 The throbbing at your temples has attained a fevered pitch and you want to give them just that : your Total, Undivided Attention.
 While you cause them lasting physical damage.
 Like by slow roasting them on a spit.
 Or sewing up their mouths with a thick gauge needle.
 Or pushing tin tacks through the hands holding up the phones, one finger at a time.
 Slow.
 Yeeees … slow is good.

 But (I really must stop beginning sentences with a but) you are held back by the awareness that driving a spit through someone in a largely public place where not many people prescribe to cannibalism would obviously create a scene.
 And one must NEVER create a scene.
 Even if it costs one one’s self respect.